640 Vital Statistics. 44 Condition Alerts found.

 Finally, more people in Charleston City Center choose to walk to work each day (26.5%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Charleston City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Charleston City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Charleston City Center neighborhood has more Scottish and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.9% of this neighborhood's residents have Scottish ancestry and 4.8% have Scots-Irish ancestry.